lenskit/binpickle/README.md

 write buffers uncompressed and page-aligned for memory mapping (use case 1) or with per-buffer efficient compression with libraries like Blosc (use case 2).

+## Format Stability

+We do **not** yet guarantee the stability of the BinPickle format.
+We will avoid gratuitous changes, but BinPickle 1.0 will be the first with a stability guarantee.

 ## Acknowledgements

 This material is based upon work supported by the National Science Foundation under